Get E-Book

 unsub();

-Returning an unsubscribe function is a common pattern in Node.js code.
-It avoids the need to keep a reference to the handler function in a wider scope.
+Returning an unsubscribe function is a common pattern in Node code.
+It avoids keeping a reference to the handler function in a wider scope.
 The closure captures the handler, and calling the returned function removes it.
-React users will recognize this from useEffect cleanup functions - same concept.
+The ownership is clear: the code that creates the subscription also receives the function that tears it down.

-For once() listeners, cleanup is automatic - the listener removes itself after firing.
-But if the event never fires, the once() listener stays registered forever.
+For once() listeners, cleanup is automatic only after the event fires.
+If the event never fires, the once() listener stays registered forever.
 This is another source of memory leaks: registering once() handlers for events that might never occur.
 A once('drain') on a writable stream that never fills its buffer, for instance, will sit there indefinitely.

-The AbortSignal integration (available since Node 15) helps with this. events.once() and events.on() both accept an AbortSignal option.
-Aborting the signal cancels the waiting listener, preventing the leak:
+Modern AbortSignal integration helps with this. events.once() and events.on() both accept a signal option.
+Aborting the signal cancels the waiting listener, preventing the leak.
+With once imported from node:events, a timeout wrapper looks like this:

 const ac = new AbortController();